jheiss/cronwrap/README.md

 If enabled cronwrap will delay for a random amount of time up to a specified maximum before starting the job.
 This is useful for jobs that run on many machines but access a centralized service.
+The random number generator is seeded with the hostname of the machine so that the job runs at a consistent time on each machine.

 # Priority #

-Set the priority, aka "nice" the job.
+Set the priority, i.e. "nice" the job.